Axter Retrieve

 Technology concept/solution:

-Aarbakke Innovation aims at reducing the cost of P&A of wells significantly.
-The greatest cost related to this is the use of a rig to pull tons of production tubing out of the well.
-By developing a thru tubing (rig less) wireline tool (MTR) that will enable the production tubing to be cemented and left in hole eliminates the need of a costly rig.
-The project focuses on a tool that shall remove the “control lines” (for gauges/chemical injection) prior to cementing.
-Removing these lines is crucial in order to establish a tight cement plug.
-If not removed, the lines will act as leak path.
+The greatest cost related to P&A is the use of a rig to pull tons of production tubing out of the well.
+Axter has developed a rig-less thru tubing wireline tool that now enables the production tubing to be cemented and left in hole, eliminating the need of a costly rig intervention, potentially reducing costs up to 80%.

-Furthermore, the MTR will also be capable of performing “downhole machining” for other and additional scopes/applications than P&A. The modules of the tool can be stacked to enable a variety of smart intervention issues related to i.e. Slot Recovery.
+Furthermore, the retrieve-tool is also be capable of performing “downhole machining” for other and additional scopes/applications than P&A. The modules of the tool can be stacked to enable a variety of smart intervention issues related to i.e. Slot Recovery.
 All with the aim of reducing cost and environmental pollution.
-Think of the tool as a “green swiss army knife”.

 By utilizing new technologies to eliminate rig and shipment of production tubing to shore, there is a potential of reducing climate emissions of CO2 = 6:1, NOx = 5:1 and SO2 = 4:1.

-With regards to HSEQ, the technology/tool will also reduce/eliminate the risk of hazardous operations (lifting operations) that normally occurs when handling heavy tubulars from rig to vessel, from vessel to shore, from shore to storage/disposal in designated areas.
+With regards to HSEQ, the technology/tool also reduces/eliminates the risk of hazardous operations (lifting operations) that normally occurs when handling heavy tubulars from rig to vessel, from vessel to shore, and from shore to storage/disposal in designated areas.

 Owner: